dpinela/HollowKnight.RandoMapMod/README.md

     - Disabled prereq markers (!)

 # Known Bugs / Missing Features
-- Shop Pin doesn't disappear when it is exhausted of items, but earlier instead
+- Shop Pin doesn't disappear when the Shop items are bought out, but earlier instead
 - Some Pins are not in the right place
 - Some Pins are missing!
 These include several Lore Tablets and Boss Geo Pins
 - Not compatible when RandomizerMod isn't installed